Oahu Dream Weddings: Your Perfect Ceremony Guide

 Note: When you get married in a church or by a judge, they don't give you the words for your inspection and approval.
 Our officiates operate under the same principle.

-Can we get a written copy after the wedding?
+Can we get a written copy of the ceremony after the wedding?

-No. If you want to remember the exact words spoken, order our video service or record on your phone.
+No sorry.
+See above.
+If you do want to remember the exact words spoken, order our video service with remote mic's for the clearest sound or simply record the ceremony by your own effort.

 Can we speak with the officiate?

-Direct contact with our vendors is not part of our service.
-All questions should be directed through us.
+No, sorry.
+Direct contact with your minister or any of our vendors is not part of our service agreement with them.
+After all, that's our job!
+All questions should be directed through us and we'll check with him

 Can we meet the officiate?

-There will be time before the ceremony.
-Unlike a church wedding or one with unique religious practices, a meeting is not necessary and is not included in the cost of your ceremony package.
+No, sorry.
+There will be time just before the ceremony where he may inquire about information to personalize your ceremony.
+Unlike a church wedding or one with unique religious practices, a meeting is not necessary, and is not included in the cost of your ceremony package.

 Do we need to meet with you?